BstLabs/py-dynacli/docs/todo-app/init.md

 0 directories, 3 files
 ```

-The next command is to implement `todo remove` command - I.E deleting .json file.
+The next command is to implement the `todo remove` command - I.E deleting the ".json" file.